Salient Issue

 That is why Fairtrade goes further to tackle the root causes of child labour in several ways, including:

 • Collaboration among supply chain actors.
 Fairtrade promotes collaboration and encourages retailers, brands and traders to co-invest in their suppliers’ child labour work beyond the buying and selling of goods on Fairtrade terms.
 The best practice section of Fairtrade’s Trader Standard encourages this.
-For example, in India, Philippines and Belize, Fairtrade certified sugar cane traders have supported efforts by farmer organisations to implement monitoring and response systems on child labour, forced labour or gender-based violence.
+For example, in India, the Philippines and Belize, Fairtrade-certified sugar cane traders have supported efforts by farmer organisations to implement monitoring and response systems on child labour, forced labour or gender-based violence.
 In Belize, this collaboration has spurred the Belizean government to release its first hazardous child labour list (2022) and a National Child Labour Strategy (2022-2025).

 • Dialogue with public authorities.
 We promote dialogue between producers and public authorities, to align efforts on child labour and to strengthen public protection systems and action plans.
 For example, in Ghana and Côte d'Ivoire, Fairtrade Africa engages with authorities on the African Regional Standard, designed to mitigate the risks of child labour, deforestation and other salient human rights and environmental risks in cocoa production.
 This engagement is supported by Fairtrade’s guide on HREDD among farmer organisations.

 • Focus groups with children and young people to gain insights about their education, work, skills development and future aspirations.
 We have conducted such focus groups in nine countries in Africa, eight in Latin America and four in Asia with cocoa, coffee, cotton, vanilla or sugar cane producing communities.
 These discussions have informed Fairtrade’s Youth Inclusive Community Based Monitoring and Remediation system (YICBMR) and youth inclusive policies.
+A comparative assessment of Monitoring and Remediation Systems on Child Labour found that Fairtrade’s YICBMR system is effective in preventing child labour through awareness-raising and in identifying and remediating cases, thanks to its community-based approach

 • Awareness raising in consumer countries.
 Fairtrade campaigns and communication work raise awareness about the continued existence of child labour in the supply chains of many everyday groceries, which spurs action.
+Fairtrade has communicated about the issue and the Fairtrade Prevention Program in the cocoa sector, for example in Germany and on social media on the World Day Against Child Labour.

 • Advocacy work.
 Fairtrade advocates for legislation to address the root causes of child labour and other human rights violations.
-For example in Switzerland, Fairtrade has engaged with the authorities to recommend how the Swiss draft law on child labour could better address the root causes of child labour.
-We call for due diligence laws to require retailers and brands to engage with their suppliers, support suppliers’ compliance costs, and assess and address adverse impacts of their own purchasing and pricing practices on child rights.
+Fairtrade has engaged with the authorities to recommend how the Swiss draft law on child labour could better address the root causes of child labour.
+We call for due diligence laws to require retailers and brands to engage with their suppliers, support suppliers’ compliance costs, and assess and address adverse impacts of their own purchasing and pricing practices on child rights.In Côte d'Ivoire and Ghana, Fairtrade has organised World Day Against Child Labour commemorations.

 At the export, import and manufacturing stages, Fairtrade’s child labour interventions are laid out in the Fairtrade Trader Standard, which requires companies to be aware of national labour laws and fundamental ILO Conventions, including those on minimum age for work and the worst forms of child labour, and show no evidence of violations.
 This applies in Fairtrade certified supply chains regardless of whether the local county has ratified these ILO Conventions or not.
 Compliance with these requirements is checked in audits, if there are any prior indications of non-compliance.